 In fact, environmental standards have for the most part become stricter over time, as these new biological pathways for damages are discovered.
-Figure 1 shows historical changes in EPA standards and World Health Organization (WHO) guidelines for various indoor and outdoor air pollutants (limited to pollutants for which the standards or guidelines have changed).
+In the Appendix (Figure A1), we show historical changes in EPA standards and World Health Organization (WHO) guidelines for various indoor and outdoor air pollutants (limited to pollutants for which the standards or guidelines have changed).
 In almost all cases, the EPA and WHO have revised their air quality guidelines downward, reflecting new information about the toxicity of pollutants.
-As an example, the EPA standard for ambient lead concentrations changed in 2008, from 1.5 $\mu g/m^3$ to 0.15 $\mu g/m^3$ , motivated by "important new information coming from epidemiological, toxicological, controlled human exposure, and dosimetric studies" (EPA, 2008, p.
+As an example, the EPA standard for ambient lead concentrations changed in 2008, from $1.5 \ \mu g/m^3$ to $0.15 \ \mu g/m^3$, motivated by "important new information coming from epidemiological, toxicological, controlled human exposure, and dosimetric studies" (EPA, 2008, p.
 66970).